Corruption-robust exploration in episodic reinforcement learning

-\paragraph{Error Bounds for Refined Regret} In order to state our refined regret meta-theorem, we introduce several definitions which will facillitate upper bounds on the Bellman errors that arrive.
+\xhdr{Error Bounds for Refined Regret.} In order to state our refined regret meta-theorem, we introduce several definitions which facilitate upper bounds on the Bellman errors that arrive.
 First, we define

 for all episodes $k \in [K]$ and triples $(x,a,h)\in \states\times \actions\times [H]$.
 Here

 Further, we define several more ``nuanced" error terms (all determined by $\errlogk$).
 We set

 Define \emph{effective-gap terms}: